 He came third in the competition, and hasn't looked back in his career since: a year after his big break he won a race in the British GT Championship and came sixth in the season standings, then last year he was the best rookie in the Toyota Racing Series before earning a chance in both British and European Formula 3 last year.

-And what is more, he has been signed to Red Bull's famous young driver development programme, which offers up-and-coming stars the chance to test Formula 1 cars.
+And what is more, he has been signed to Red Bull's famous young driver development program, which offers up-and-coming stars the chance to test Formula 1 cars.
 It's the route that Vettel himself took into F1 - and gives Mardenborough genuine hope of landing a spot in motor racing's premier series.
-He will have the chance to drive in testing for the most successful team in F1's recent history - and if he shines when given the chance, the sky will be the limit.

 Despite having graduated from Playstation racing less than three years ago, Mardenborough sounds utterly confident about his chances.